corradinigiovanni/bootei/README.md

 # bootei

-BOOTEI (BOOTstrap Ensemble Inference) provides permutation tests with deterministic, coupled bootstrap tie-breaking, designed for low-resolution regimes such as small samples, sparse tables, few outcome levels, and pervasive ties.
+BOOTEI (BOOTstrap Ensemble Inference) implements add-one Monte Carlo permutation inference with deterministic bootstrap-based tie-breaking, designed for low-resolution settings such as small samples, sparse or imbalanced contingency tables, few outcome levels, and pervasive ties.

-The method preserves the original permutation test statistic and uses a fixed bootstrap ensemble score solely to break permutation ties via a lexicographic ordering.
-Under exchangeability, BOOTEI retains finite-sample validity and yields permutation p-values that are never larger than those from the corresponding classical permutation test.
+BOOTEI leaves the primary permutation test statistic unchanged and uses a fixed bootstrap-plan ensemble score solely to break permutation ties via a lexicographic ordering.
+Under exchangeability and the coupled fixed-plan construction, BOOTEI retains finite-sample validity and, when evaluated on the same realised permutation sample, yields permutation p-values that are never larger than those from the corresponding classical add-one permutation test.

+The paper focuses on Pearson's chi-square and Welch two-sample t permutation tests.
+The package also includes implementations for the Mann–Whitney rank-sum test, Spearman's rank correlation, and the Kruskal–Wallis test.

 ## Install